thenyhc/citycouncildistricthousingtracker/README.md

-# citycouncildistricthousingtracker
+# New York Housing Conference NYC Housing Tracker
-The New York Housing Conference Housing Tracker is an effort to provide up-to-date information on housing production and need in New York City.
-These are the supporting documents for the trackers methodology.
+The New York City Housing Tracker is an effort to provide up-to-date information on housing production and need in New York City, by council district.
+It also includes other measures of housing need, existing housing stock makeup, and demographic characteristics for districts.
+These are the supporting documents for the tracker's methodology along with summary files for the data displayed on the cite.